Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Such a GUI is therefore neccesarily "modal" in that it has modes of operation in which the meaning of keystrokes possibly changes over the course of the interaction.
-Unlike a WIMP GUI where the screen is functionally divided spatially into windows and subwindows, in a Modal GUI, functional division is over time.
+Unlike a WIMP GUI where the screen is functionally divided spatially into menus, windows and subwindows, in a Modal GUI, functional division is over time.
 At any given time, one mode is painting to the entire screen, and kybd input semantics are associated with that mode